-In order for people to feel secure giving their honest feedback, they need to know that their responses are confidential.
-They must trust that their data will be handled responsibly and that you as a manager are not going to be able to see their individual responses.
+For people to feel secure giving honest feedback, they need to know that their responses are confidential.
+They must trust that their data will be handled responsibly and that you, as a manager, are not going to be able to see their individual responses.

 Reassure people that you’re not looking to single out their feedback individually by sharing that: